DOT and ECE 22.06 Motorcycle Helmet Standards Explained

 DOT vs ECE 22.06: Are They the Same?

 DOT FMVSS No. 218 and ECE 22.06 are not the same standard.
 They come from different regulatory systems and are used in different market contexts.
-Both can appear on motorcycle helmet product pages, but they should not be treated as identical labels.
+Both can appear on motorcycle helmet product pages, so it helps to read the label details clearly.

 From a shopper’s point of view, the practical question is not which label sounds stronger.
 The better question is whether the helmet is clearly described, whether the standard information is stated without exaggeration, and whether the helmet type fits the rider’s use case.